Favourited 884 times

 So, what about our house?

-Our wonderful three-storey bamboo and wooden house is the only eco-house in Mompiche village.
+Our wonderful three-story bamboo and wood house is the only eco-house in Mompiche village.
 We are all about sustainable living and creating a negative carbon footprint.
-We reuse, recycle and upcycle as much as possible.
+We reuse, recycle, and upcycle as much as possible.
 We harvest and recycle precious rainwater and we avoid buying plastics (bags, bottles, packets, etc) as much as possible.
 We also produce our own wonderfully rich soil for the garden from our kitchen and toilet waste.
 When we aren't hosting volunteers, we're operating as a small bed and breakfast.
-We also serve meals.
+We also serve vegan/gluten-free meals every weekend in our restaurant.

 What can you do here?

-Our preferences for volunteers include qualified trade and craftspeople: we prioritize our limited volunteer spaces for carpenters, woodworkers, plumbers, electricians, engineers, designers, artists, permaculture gardeners, eco-friendly landscapers, etc.
+In 2021, our preferences for volunteers include qualified tradespeople and craftspeople: we prioritize our limited volunteer spaces for carpenters, woodworkers, builders, house-painters, plumbers, electricians, engineers, designers, permaculture gardeners, eco-friendly landscapers, etc.

-A good work ethic and a willingness to do your best are essentials to bring with you.
+A good work ethic, a big smile, and a willingness to do your best are essentials to bring with you.
 Our motto is: Work a little, play a lot...

 Some important things to note: